aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 default as the infinite-norm of the two AMD vectors (the maximum of the absolute values of the differences).
 This can be change to the 1-norm (the sum of the absolute values) or the 2-norm (the Euclidean distance) using the NORM keyword.
+The AMD dissimilarity is in atomic units (bohr).

 Powder diffraction patterns are calculated from $$2\theta = 5$$ up to `xend.r` (XEND keyword, default: 50).
 Radial distribution functions